rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 ENTRYPOINT ["/usr/local/bin/pilot-agent"]
 ```

-We see that the entrance to the istio-init container is the `/usr/local/bin/istio-iptables` command line, and the location of the code for this command line tool is in the `tools/istio-iptables` directory of the Istio source code repository.
+We see that the entrypoint of the istio-init container is the `/usr/local/bin/istio-iptables` command line, and the location of the code for this command line tool is in the `tools/istio-iptables` directory of the Istio source code repository.

 Note: In Istio version 1.1, the `isito-iptables.sh` command line is still used to operate IPtables.

 ### Init container initiation

-The Init container's startup portal is the `istio-iptables` command line, which is used as follows.
+The Init container's entrypoint is the `istio-iptables` command line, which is used as follows.

 ```bash
 Usage: